 - The Remnant: Even after Constantinople fell, a number of Byzantine remnants held out against the Ottomans for a few more decades, such as Mystras and Trebizond.

-- The Rival: To the Papacy and the Venetian Republic, as well as Sassanid Persia, the Abbasid and Umayyyad Caliphates, and ultimately the Ottoman Turks.
+- The Rival: To the Papacy and the Venetian Republic, the Carolingian and Holy Roman Empires, as well as Sassanid Persia, the Abbasid and Umayyyad Caliphates, and ultimately the Ottoman Turks.

 - Serious Business: In the capital city, you could generally get a good riot going over two things: chariot races, and theology.
-The common folks took both of these very seriously (see the page quote).
+The common folks took both of these very seriously (see the page quote), to the point where both were known to topple Emperors.

 - The Theocracy: Even by the standards of medieval Christian societies, the line between the business of the state and of the church was an extremely thin one in Constantinople.
 Emperors had considerable say over ecclesiastical and theological matters, and religious disputes often had very significant political ramifications.
 There was a Patriarch who could and often did resist the Emperor's meddling in the church, and most Westerners overestimated how much power over the Church the Emperor had (which led to very real problems late in the game when the Pope demanded that the Byzantine Church unify with Rome in exchange for military aid from Catholic rulers, assuming that the Emperor could just order his people and church into compliance).
 Still, generally the Emperors enjoyed a religious authority most if not all Catholic rulers lacked or had to lock horns with the papacy for.